-At long last it looks like Comreg might eventually do something about the charges for calling 1890 , 1850 , 0818 and 076 numbers .
+At long last it looks like Comreg are eventually doing something about the charges for calling 1890 , 1850 , 0818 and 076 numbers .

 They are planning to firstly make providers charge the same for all ‘1850’, ‘1890’, ‘0818’, and ‘076’ numbers and make phone companies include these numbers in any bundles of landline call minutes.

-These numbers are classed as “Non Geographic Numbers” (NGNs).
-They were originally introduced when all we had was Eircom landlines in order to try and reduce call costs for people contacting places such as government departments .
+These numbers (‘1850’, ‘1890’, ‘0818’, and ‘076) are classed as “Non Geographic Numbers” (NGNs).
+They were originally introduced when all we had was Eircom landlines.
+These numbers were used in order to try and reduce call costs for people outside Dublin contacting places such as government departments in Dublin .

 We have written previously about the potential high charges for calls to numbers with these prefixes : –